barton-w/machine-learning-python-demo/README.md

 ### Steps to interact with the materials in this repo:
 1. [Browse the Overview slides to learn about key-concepts](https://docs.google.com/presentation/d/14pzJLsGrJKwv_9sjqBu4zxF6JJ7LVvL0I8dr4WnWwvE/edit?usp=sharing)

+2. Install a handful SciPy packages.
+More info [here](https://www.scipy.org/install.html)
+  * scipy
+  * numpy
+  * pandas
+  * sklearn
+  * matplotlib

-2. Run iris_flowers.py using Python 3.
+3. Run iris_flowers.py using Python 3.
 Feel free to comment-out and uncomment various sections of the code.